vishvAsa/kalpAntaram/kANe/v5p1/2_Astrology_and_dharmashAstra/17_muhUrtas_for_Religious_Rites.md

 Vide Pillai's 'Indian Ephemeris' vol. I part I pp. 112-123 for discussion on Rāma's horoscope.
 Kālidāsa in the Raghuvamsa (III.
 13 ) states that Raghu, the ancestor of Rāma, was born when five planets were in exaltation and were not setting (i, e. were a good many degrees away from the Sun).
 But he does not furnish the lagna nor even the month of his birth.

-As regards Paraśurāma, the Nirpayasindhu quotes the Bhārgavārcanadspikā973 to the effect that Visnu himself was born as the son of Roṇukā on Vaiśākha, bright half, 3rd tithi, on Punarvasu naksatra in the first quarter of the night, when six planets were in exaltation and Rāhu was in Mithuna (Gemini, Twins).
+As regards Paraśurāma, the Nirpayasindhu quotes the Bhārgavārcanadspikā973 to the effect that Viṣṇu himself was born as the son of Roṇukā on Vaiśākha, bright half, 3rd tithi, on Punarvasu naksatra in the first quarter of the night, when six planets were in exaltation and Rāhu was in Mithuna (Gemini, Twins).
 The Moon being in Punarvasu, that is either in Mithuna or Karkata, none of which is Moon's ucca all the remaining six planets must be held to be in exaltation, Thoro fore, Paraśurāma's horoscope must be supposed to be somewhat like this: